PeppyDays/learn-rust-with-tests/src/rust_fundamentals/hello_world.md

 ## Wrapping Up

-Who knew you could get so much out of `Hello, World`?
-By now you should have some understanding of the following.
+Who knew you could get so much from `Hello, World`?
+You should now understand:

-### Some of Rust's Syntax
+### Some Rust Syntax
 - Writing tests
 - Declaring functions with arguments and return types
-- Using `const`, `if` and `match` statements
+- Using `const`, `if`, and `match` statements
 - Declaring variables and constants

 ### The TDD Process

-- Write a failing test and see it fail so we know we have written a relevant test for our requirements and seen that it produces an easy to understand description of the failure
+- Write a failing test and see it fail so we know we've written a relevant test for our requirements and seen that it produces an understandable failure description
-- Writing the smallest amount of code to make it pass so we know we have working software
+- Write the smallest amount of code to make it pass so we know we have working software
-- Then refactor, backed with the safety of our tests to ensure we have well-crafted code that is easy to work with
+- Refactor, backed by test safety to ensure well-crafted, easy-to-work-with code

-In our case, we've gone from `greet()` to `greet("name")` and then to `greet("name", "French")` in small, easy-to-understand steps.
+We've gone from `greet()` to `greet("name")` to `greet("name", "French")` in small, understandable steps.

-Of course, this is trivial compared to "real-world" software, but the principles still stand.
-TDD is a skill that needs practice to develop, but by breaking problems down into smaller components that you can test, you will have a much easier time writing software.
+This is trivial compared to "real-world" software, but the principles stand.
+TDD is a skill requiring practice, but breaking problems into smaller, testable components makes writing software much easier.